calcmogul/controls-engineering-in-frc/README.md

 Add a section on polytopes for convex optimization?

-Add an appendix on nonlinear control?
-* Linearization
-* Lyapunov stability
-  * Nonlinear systems have moving poles since A isn't constant.
-From a linear system point of view, Lyapunov says the system is stable if, for a given initial condition, all possible eigenvalues of A from that point are in the left-half plane.
-Nonlinear control thinks about this differently though.
-  * See "Applied Nonlinear Control" by Slotine
-* Nonlinear estimation with Kalman filters
-  * Extended Kalman filter
-  * Nonlinear observation model
-  * Unscented Kalman filter

 ## Licensing

 This project, except for the software, is released under the Creative Commons